The first few weeks at WNUA were busy ones and a meet and greet with Sergio Mendes is one of the best stories from those early days.

 Nearly 200 listeners showed up at Café Ba-Ba-Re-Ba to meet Sergio that Monday night and he was gracious to a fault: introducing me to each autograph-seeking fan and telling them about my new Brazilian music show.

-The date for The Sounds of Brazil’s ‘Meet & Greet’ With Sergio Mendes was August 3rd; WNUA’s 5th anniversary and in 1992: The Sounds of Brazil’s ‘Meet & Greet’ With Sergio Mendes is remembered as a special moment for Brazilian music fans here in Chicago.
+So, in 1992 The Sounds of Brazil’s meet and greet with Sergio Mendes is remembered as a special moment for Brazilian music fans here in Chicago.

-Here are a few pictures from the historic evening courtesy of the Chicago Tribune’s Walter Kale, and at the very bottom… a reunion surprise!
+Here are a few pictures from the historic evening courtesy of the Chicago Tribune’s Walter Kale, and at the very bottom… a ‘Windy City’ reunion surprise for The Sounds of Brazil’s 25th anniversary!

 Thanks for listening.